TABLE OF CONTENTS

 On-call rotation is the process of rotating shift work across all team members responsible for a specific domain to ensure everybody gets to contribute, learn, and is held accountable.

-• Each shift is mapped to a set of on-call agents categorised as primary, secondary, and tertiary as per their experience and hierarchy
+• Each shift is mapped to a set of on-call agents categorised as primary, secondary, and tertiary as per their experience, hierarchy, and/or availability

 • All the agents categorized as primary on-call make up the primary on-call roster.
 Similarly, all the agents categorized as secondary on-call constitute the secondary on-call roster.
 Likewise, all the agents labelled tertiary on-call comprise the tertiary on-call roster.